Breaking the Idolatry Cycle (Judges 2:6-3:6)

 What isn't the solution?

 Unfortunately, we can't deal with idolatry by getting rid of all the things we're tempted to worship as idols.
 It would be nice, for instance, if you are tempted by the idolatry of careerism to be able to quit your job and retire at the age of 30 so that you're not tempted to make your career a god anymore.
 But the reality is that you'll probably have to keep working.
-We won't be able to get rid of all the idols around us even if we wanted to.
+We won't be able to get rid of all the surrounding idols even if we wanted to.
 God said in verse 22 that he was going to leave these nations and their idols as a way of testing Israel.
 We'll never be free of the temptation to give into idol worship.

 The solution isn't even for a change in our outward circumstances.
 We read in verses 16-17, "Then the Lord raised up judges, who saved them out of the hands of these raiders.
 Yet they would not listen to their judges but prostituted themselves to other gods and worshiped them."
 And then in verses 18-19: